Security-Onion-Solutions/securityonion-docs/NetworkConfiguration.rst

 Network Configuration
 =====================

-If you're running Security Onion 16.04, all of this configuration will happen automatically if you choose "Yes, configure /etc/network/interfaces" in the Setup wizard.
+If you're running Security Onion 16.04, all of this configuration will happen automatically if you choose ``Yes, configure /etc/network/interfaces`` in the Setup wizard.

 NOTE!
 You may lose network connectivity during this process!
 Have a backup plan if attempting over SSH!